-1. The network documents its structure.

-Networks may vary in their structure, particularly with regard to the variety of formal and informal relationships that exist between the network administration and participating providers.
+Network A. 1.
+The network documents its structure.
+Intent Statements Networks may vary in their structure, particularly with regard to the variety of formal and informal relationships that exist between the network administration and participating providers.
 The documented network structure serves as a guide for identifying the formal relationships that function as the core or the foundation of the network.

-Formal relationships could include participating providers with which the network has some type of written agreement such as a contract.
+Examples Formal relationships could include participating providers with which the network has some type of written agreement such as a contract.
 Informal relationships may be collaborations that exist between the network and various organizations.
 Such informal relationships may exist without a written agreement.
 The informal relationship may focus on obtaining referrals, conducting community outreach, or offering education to consumers.

-The network structure could be found in documents such as:

-- At-a-glance fact sheet. - Organizational chart. - Diagram of the network administration and participating providers. - List and description of the committees and other entities included in the network. - Contracts or partnership agreements between the network and entities with which it has formal relationships. - Bylaws for the network.
+The network structure could be found in documents such as: ■ At-a-glance fact sheet.
+Organizational chart.
+Diagram of the network administration and participating providers. • List and description of the committees and other entities included in the network.
+Contracts or partnership agreements between the network and entities with which it has formal relationships.
+Bylaws for the network.

-Describe the structure of the network.
+1. Describe the structure of the network.

 In what document is the structure of the network described?
-In what document is the structure of the network described?

-2. The network:
+Network A. 2.
+The network:

-- a.
+a.
 Documents the following parameters regarding its scope:

-- (1) Vision.
+(1) Vision.

-- (2) Mission.
+(2) Mission.

-- (3) Purpose.
+(3) Purpose.

-- (4) Type of network.
+(4) Type of network.

-- (5) Network administration entity.
+(5) Network administration entity.

-- (6) Governance structure.
+(6) Governance structure.

-- (7) Organizational structure.
+(7) Organizational structure.

-- (8) Financial structure.
+(8) Financial structure.

-- (9) Geographic area served.
+(9) Geographic areas served.

-- (10) Participating providers.
+(10) Participating providers.

-- (11) Population(s) served.
+(11) Population(s) served.

-- (12) Settings.
+(12) Settings.

-- (13) Payers and funding sources.
+(13) Payers and funding sources.

-- (14) Fees.
+(14) Fees.

-- (15) Referral sources.
+(15) Referral sources.

-- (16) Specific services offered.
+(16) Specific services offered.

-- (17) Point(s) of entry.
+(17) Point(s) of entry.

-- (18) Point(s) of exit.
+(18) Point(s) of exit.

-- b.
 Shares information about its scope with the following stakeholders, as relevant to their needs:

-- (1) Persons served, if applicable.
+(1) Persons served, if applicable.

-- (2) Families/support systems, if applicable.
+(2) Families/support systems, if applicable.

-- (3) Participating providers.
+(3) Participating providers.

-- (4) Payers and funding sources.
+(4) Payers and funding sources.

-- (5) Referral sources.
+(5) Referral sources.

-- (6) Other relevant stakeholders.
+(6) Other relevant stakeholders.

-- (7) The general public.
+(7) The general public.

-- c.
+c.
 Reviews the scope at least annually.

-- d.
+d.
 Updates the scope as necessary.